Leal takes $60,000 pay cut to become city attorney in Michigan

 Aaron Leal, Denton’s city attorney since October 2017, has agreed to take a $60,000 annual pay cut for the same position in Royal Oak, Michigan.

 Leal, 52, has been with Denton since April 2011, when his starting pay was $90,000 as deputy city attorney.
-He’s also worked as first assistant city attorney and interim city attorney before he was given a 5-year contract set to expire in October 2022.
+He also has worked as first assistant city attorney and interim city attorney before he was given a five-year contract set to expire in October 2022.
 Leal received one-year extensions in 2018 and 2019, with raises.

 He is admitted to state bars in Michigan, Texas and Illinois.
-Leal received his juris doctorate from the Indiana University School of Law and attended the University of Texas at Austin.
+Leal received his Juris Doctor from the Indiana University School of Law and attended the University of Texas at Austin.

 In Denton, he oversees nine city attorneys.
-In his new role, Leal will be charged with overseeing recreational marijuana business applications and creating a human rights commission, according to the Royal Oak Tribune.
+In his new role in Royal Oak, Leal will be charged with overseeing recreational marijuana business applications and creating a human rights commission, among other tasks, according to the Royal Oak Tribune.

 He is the second Denton City Council appointee to resign since January, when then-City Manager Todd Hileman took a pay cut for the same position in Palm Desert, California.
-The other council appointees are the municipal judge, city auditor and city manager.
+The other council appointees are the municipal judge and city auditor.

 Leal announced his retirement to Mayor Gerard Hudspeth in an email dated April 30.